 We are all about flavorful soup.
-While clasically this soup Is pretty “vanilla,” ours is truly packed with so much amazing flavor.
+While typically chicken wild rice soup is pretty “vanilla,” ours is truly packed with so much amazing flavor.

 Roux AKA Creamy Broth

 There’s brothy soup loves out there and creamy soup lovers out there.
-Chicken wild rice soup is made with an amazing creamy broth and it’s actually really basic and simple.
+Chicken wild rice soup is made with an amazing creamy broth and it’s actually really basic and simple using the following ingredients:

 Every soup deserves a secret ingredient and ours is Greek yogurt!
 Instead of using heavy cream, we’re using Greek yogurt to really cream things up and add a nice balance to all of the flavors in this soup.

 Important tips: make sure that when you add the Greek yogurt to the soup that it is not boiling.
 Also, make sure to use full-fat Greek yogurt.
-If you do these 2 things, the yogurt will not curdle and you’ll be good to go!
+If you do these 2 things, the yogurt will not curdle.

 Easy Ingredient Swaps